Moorland Medical CentreDyson HouseRegent StreetLeek, Staffordshire, ST13 6LUTel: 01538 399008

 Click here to download a copy of our epilepsy questionnaire

-It is recommended that women aged 25 years to 65 years have a smear test every three years.
+It is recommended that women aged 24 ½ years to 49 years have a smear test every three years and 50 years to 60 years have a smear test every five years. have a smear test every three years.
 This test looks for any early abnormalities of the cervix or neck of the womb.
 The best time for a smear test is mid-cycle, this usually means 10 to 14 days after your period has finished.
 If you are unsure please ask a receptionist or nurse.
 If you attend too soon after your period or just before your period starts there is a chance that the smear test will be inadequate as there will not be enough cells to sample.
 Please make an appointment with the Practice Nurse.

 Dr Shah can perform minor surgical procedures and steroid injections with the Practice Nurse.
 Please see the doctor routinely who can then arrange this treatment.